raspberrypilearning/count-the-creatures/en/step_5.md

 ## Counting colours

-In this step you will count the number of red birds that pass the target sprite, and represent this number on the stage.
+In this step, the sprite will stamp a copy of itself on the stage to represent how many birds of that colour have passed the **Target** sprite.
+You can then manually count the number of stamped red birds to know how many birds have passed.

 --- task ---

-Select your animal sprite, and then in the **Code tab**, add the `Pen`{:class="block3extensions"} extension.
+Select your animal sprite, and then in the **Code** tab, add the `Pen`{:class="block3extensions"} extension.

 --- /task ---